VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > **PricedOrderViewModelGenerator** class to handle the **SeatUpdated**
 > and adjust its view model.

-## Distributed Transactions and Event Sourcing
+## Distributed transactions and Event Sourcing

 The previous section that discussed the integration options for the **Conference Management** bounded context raised the issue of using a